Transition Services

 What ARE Transition SERVICES?

-Transition Services play a crucial role in supporting students with disabilities in identifying and achieving their life goals.
-Under federal law, these services, designed within an outcome-oriented process, promote independence and help students move from school to post-school activities.
-Transition planning must be based on the student’s individual needs, considering their strengths, preferences and interests.
-It may include instruction, related services, community experiences, employment development and functional vocational evaluation.
+Transition Services support students with disabilities in identifying and achieving their life goals.
+Required under federal law, these outcome-oriented services promote independence and help students move from school to post-school activities.
+Transition planning is tailored to each student’s strengths, preferences and interests, and may include instruction, related services, community experiences, employment development and functional vocational evaluations.

 Why Is Transition PLANNING Important?

-Transition Planning sets the course toward post-secondary goals.
-Without proper support, the process can be confusing and overwhelming.
-The Individuals with Disabilities Education Act (IDEA) includes a Transition component (IDEA PL 101-476) designed to help students with disabilities and their families, to access the supports and services they need to become as independent as possible.
-Transition Services provide the guidance and resources to navigate this process.
+Transition Planning helps set the course toward post-secondary goals.
+Without appropriate support, the process can be confusing and overwhelming.
+The Individuals with Disabilities Education Act (IDEA, PL 101-476) includes a Transition component designed to help students with disabilities—and their families—access the supports and services they need to achieve as much independence as possible.
+Transition Services provide guidance and resources to navigate this process effectively.

 Transition SERVICES at Newmark

-At Newmark School, the Transition Services provides valuable support, information and resources.
-Our focus is on helping students identify realistic post-secondary goals and equipping them with the skills and knowledge needed to achieve those goals.
-Additionally, parents and guardians receive guidance and assistance understanding their role in helping their teen through throughout this journey.
+At Newmark, Transition Services offer support, information, and resources to help students identify realistic post-secondary goals and develop the skills needed to achieve them.
+Parents and guardians also receive guidance to understand their role in supporting their teen through this process.

-Starting at age 14, students engage in transition planning through education and community activities.
-Topics covered include self-exploration, disability awareness, self-advocacy, independent living and career exploration.
-Activities may involve participation in IEP meetings, vocational assessments, Work Based Learning, college visits, Community Based Instruction and family workshops.
+Starting at age 14, students may engage in transition planning through a variety of educational and community activities.
+Topics can include self-exploration, disability awareness, self-advocacy, independent living and career exploration.
+Activities might involve participation in IEP meetings, vocational assessments, Work-Based Learning, college visits, Community-Based Instruction and family workshops.
+While not all services are provided directly by Newmark, referrals are made to appropriate resources for services we cannot provide.

-At Newmark Schools, we want students to feel empowered to achieve their goals.
-The ultimate aim of Transition Services is to help prepare them for their future endeavors, whether that involves college, work, trade school or other ambitions.
-We are committed to supporting students, and collaborating with parents and guardians, as they navigate their chosen paths toward independence.
+At Newmark Schools, we aim to empower students to achieve their goals.
+The ultimate purpose of Transition Services is to prepare students for their future endeavors—whether college, work, trade school or other ambitions—through collaboration with parents and guardians and support tailored to each student’s path toward independence.

 Transition to Adulthood for Young Adults with Developmental Disabilities: